openemv/tr31/README.md

 This project began as an implementation of the ASC X9 TR-31 standard and has since grown to include the ANSI X9.143 standard which supersedes it, and the ISO 20038 standard which extends it.
-However, this project continues to refer to TR-31 key blocks (instead of secure key blocks) due to the popularity of that particular naming.
+However, this project continues to refer to the library as TR-31 and prefixes the API, data types and command line tool with `tr31`, while mostly avoiding that naming when refering to key blocks and data associated with key blocks.
 Given that most uses of these standards involve dedicated security hardware, this implementation is mostly for validation and debugging purposes.

 If you wish to use this library for a project that is not compatible with the terms of the LGPL v2.1 license, please contact the author for alternative